The Challenges of Incident Detection and Escalation

-Constant threats to sensitive data lurk in every corner of your organization, from hard-to-detect malware to busy employees.
-Thus, you can bet with 100% certainty that your organization has had, is having, or will have a data privacy incident—numerous incidents in fact.
-Each incident must be risk assessed against the latest breach notification laws to determine if you have a notifiable breach on your hands.
+Threats to sensitive data lurk in every corner of your organization, from hard-to-detect malware to busy employees and human error.
+You can bet with 100% certainty that your organization has had, is having, or will have a data privacy incident—numerous incidents in fact.
+To reduce risk and ensure organizational compliance, each incident must be risk assessed against the latest breach notification laws to determine if you need to escalate to consumer notification.

 Efficiency in Incident Response Management